 The present guideline for equines was developed by the Working Group established by the Veterinary International Co-operation on Harmonization (VICH), Anthelmintic Guidelines.
-It should be read in conjunction with the VICH Efficacy of anthelmintics: General requirements (EAGR) which should be referred to for discussion of broad aspects for providing pivotal data to demonstrate product anthelmintic effectiveness.
-The present document is structured similarly to the EAGR with the aim of simplicity for readers comparing both documents.
+It should be read in conjunction with the VICH Efficacy of anthelmintics: General requirements (VICH GL7) which should be referred to for discussion of broad aspects for providing pivotal data to demonstrate product anthelmintic effectiveness.
+The present document is structured similarly to VICH GL7 with the aim of simplicity for readers comparing both documents.

-The guideline for equines is part of this EAGR and the aim is (1) to be more specific for certain issues for equines not discussed in the EAGR; (2) to highlight differences with the EAGR on efficacy data requirements and (3) to give explanations for disparities with the EAGR.
+The aim of this guideline for equines is (1) to be more specific for certain issues for equines not discussed in VICH GL7; (2) to highlight differences with VICH GL7 on efficacy data requirements and (3) to give explanations for disparities with VICH GL7.

 It is also important to note that technical procedures to be followed in the studies are not the aim of this guideline.
-We recommend to the sponsors to refer to the pertinent procedures described in detail in other published documents, e.g. WAAVP Guidelines for Evaluating the Efficacy of Equine Anthelmintics.
-Veterinary Parasitology, 30: 57-72, 1988.
+We recommend to the sponsors to refer to the pertinent procedures described in detail in other published documents, e.g. World association for the advancement of veterinary parasitology (WAAVP): second edition of guidelines for evaluating the efficacy of equine anthelmintics.
+Veterinary Parasitology 103: 1-18, 2002, and updated versions as they are published.